International Financial Accounting ACCFIN4014

 3)Critically evaluate non-mandatory harmonisation programmes, such as the GRI, UN, OECD and ISSB.

 4)Assess the impact of the adoption of IASs/IFRSs in different national contexts.

-5)Work collaboratively in a group by liaising with others, allocating tasks and co-ordinating group meetings and communicating the combined results in oral and written form.
+5)Work collaboratively in a group by liaising with others, allocating tasks and co-ordinating group meetings and communicating the combined results.

 Minimum Requirement for Award of Credits